-I am an archivist and librarian specializing in digital libraries and technology.
-I worked most recently as Digital Archivist at the University of Virginia.
-I have also worked on Joyner Library Digital Collections at East Carolina University, and have been involved with several digital library and digital humanities projects such as the University of Maryland Digital Collections, the Thomas MacGreevy Archive.
+I am an archivist and librarian specializing in digital libraries and technology, working with the Digital Public Library of America.
+Previously, I have served as Digital Archivist at the University of Virginia, Digital Collections Librarian for Joyner Library Digital Collections at East Carolina University, and have been involved with several digital library and digital humanities projects such as the University of Maryland Digital Collections, the Thomas MacGreevy Archive.

 Other sections of this site include my cv [Professional], professional presentations and writings [Readings], links to research projects [Projects: Past and Present], and more personal notes of interest [Personal].
 I can be contacted at email@example.com.